Body jewelry materials: Titanium

-Titanium body jewelry is often manufactured in either commercially pure grades 1 to 4, grade 5 Ti-6Al-4V alloy, or grade 23 Ti-6Al-4V ELI alloy.

-The Association of Professional Piercers recommends titanium jewelry certified to meet ASTM or ISO standards for surgical implant applications.
-This includes implant certified titanium (Ti-6Al-4V ELI) that complies with ASTM F136, ASTM F1295, or ISO 5832-3 standards, as well as commercially pure titanium that is ASTM F67 compliant.
+High nickel-bearing alloys were restricted from use in new body jewelry piercings after the EU Nickel Directive came into force, and so, because of their virtually nickel-free content, titanium alloys became the preferred materials within the borders of the EU.
+The APP recommends that titanium and titanium alloys certified to meet ASTM or ISO standards for surgical implant applications can be used for body jewelry.
+This includes the implant-certified titanium/ aluminum/vanadium alloy Ti-6Al-4V ELI, which complies with ASTM F136, ASTM F1295, and ISO 5832-3, as well as "commercially pure" titanium that complies with ASTM F67 and is manufactured in Grades 1 to 4, Grade 5 Ti-6Al-4V alloy, or Grade 23 Ti-6Al-4V ELI alloy.

-Pure and alloyed qualities have long been used for both piercings and surgical implants, and very few long-term allergies and other complications have been reported, though as with any material they could arise after prolonged contact with the human body.
-Ti-6Al-4V ELI alloy contains aluminum and vanadium.

-When the EU Nickel Directive came into force, high nickel-bearing alloys were restricted from use in primary (new) piercings.
-Because of its virtually 'Nickel Free' content, titanium has become one of the preferred materials used in piercing jewelry within the borders of the EU.

-Titanium jewelry is lightweight (around 60% the weight of stainless steel given the same volume), it is highly corrosion resistant and less likely to react with body fluids, is not magnetic, it can be anodized to create a layer of colored oxide on the surface.
-Common colors are yellow, blue, purple, green, and rainbow.
+Pure and alloyed titanium body jewelry is lightweight at around 60% of the weight of stainless steel, is highly corrosion resistant, is less likely to react with body fluids, is not magnetic, can be sterilized in an autoclave, and can be anodized to create a layer of colored oxide on the surface, with common colors including yellow, blue, purple, green, and rainbow.
+Very few long-term allergies or other complications have been reported, although as with any material they could arise after prolonged contact with the human body.

-Titanium can be sterilized in an autoclave.

 Niobium

-Niobium is a silvery metal that is corrosion-resistant due to an oxide layer present on its surface.
-Pyrochlore is a leading source of niobium materials, including niobium metal from which jewelry is crafted.
-Pure niobium is inert and does not react to body fluids or the oxidization agent aqua regia.
-Because it oxidizes in Earth's atmosphere very slowly, it is used as a Hypoallergenic alternative to nickel in jewelry.
-Due to its biocompatibility, corrosion resistance, and mechanical properties, it is selected as an alloying metal for titanium medical implants.
+Niobium (Nb) is a silvery metal found in pyroclore that is corrosion-resistant due to an oxide layer present on its surface.
+Pure niobium is inert and does not react to body fluids or the oxidizing agent aqua regia.
+Because of its biocompatibility, corrosion resistance, and mechanical properties it is used as an alloying metal in titanium medical implants, but it does not have an implant-grade classification itself.

-Niobium can be anodized in a wide range of colors, including black, and meets the APP's guidelines for use in initial and healed piercings due its ability to be safely sterilized in an autoclave and "compatible with the body so it doesn't cause irritation, allergy, or infection".
+Since niobium oxidizes very slowly in the Earth's atmosphere it can be used as a hypoallergenic alternative to nickel in jewelry.
+It can also be anodized in a wide range of colors, including black, and meets the APP's guidelines for use in both initial and healed piercings due to its ability to be safely sterilized in an autoclave and for being "compatible with the body so it doesn't cause irritation, allergy, or infection".

 Bronze

-Bronze is often used in larger piercings in the form of earweights and ethnic jewelry from Indonesia and other places of the world.

-Bronze is an alloy of different metals but the most common blend (in piercing jewelry) is 90% copper and 10% tin.

-When buying bronze jewelry, buyers should make sure to buy from a reputable seller as some bronzes can contain arsenic which can "bleed" into your body.
-Bronze can also discolor the skin with a greenish color which can be removed, but if it gets into open wounds it can permanently discolor the tissue.
+Bronze is an alloy of different metals but the most common blend in body jewelry is 90% copper to 10% tin, with it often being used in larger piercings such as ear weights.
+Some bronzes contain arsenic which can "bleed" into the body, and bronze can also discolor the skin with a greenish color.
+This can be removed unless it gets into open wounds, where it can permanently discolor the tissue.